-We are a development stage technology company, whose primary focus is on biopharmaceutical product development.
-Our focus is on mucosal vaccines for strep throat and sexually transmitted diseases, commensal bacteria for the delivery of vaccines, novel antibiotics for gram positive and gram negative bacteria and biological warfare defense.
+We are a technology company, whose primary focus is on biopharmaceutical product development.
+Our focus is on (1) novel antibiotics and antivirals for biological warfare defense and gram-positive and gram-negative bacterial infections; (2) mucosal vaccines for biodefense targets, strep throat and sexually transmitted diseases, and (3) commensal bacteria for the delivery of vaccines.
 As of the date of this prospectus, none of our products have been approved for commercial sale and, therefore, we have not generated any revenues from the commercial sale of our products.
 To date, we have relied on a combination of private financings, grants and collaboration agreements to fund our operations.